quirimmo/bitfinex/NEWREADME.md

 About routers, I like to define a layer of what I call "router components", which are only responsible for taking data from route, and then display the presentational/container component of that page (a.k.a dumb/smart).
 Then the page component will display all the smart/dumb components which compose that page.
 In this way I can separate the logic of a page content from the logic of a page route.

+## Styles

+There is a bit of styling implemented in the app and the widgets, with responsiveness given by `bootstrap` and a react implementation of bootstrap, the `reactstrap` library, but I could not goo too much deeper into styling as I would have liked to.

+## Performances / Optimization

+Your business is maybe one of the uses cases, in all the World, which requires more focus on optimization and performances for real time data.
+You really have a huge amount of real time data, because of the prices change, the new activites, etc...

+So I really would have loved to spend a bit more on optimization, specially on the UI side, but the time didn't allow me to do that.

 ## Testing